Asylum Seeker in Israel – Important Information

 Finally, the decision can be appealed to the Supreme Court.
 In contrast to the appeal to the Appeals Court and the District Court, this right is not granted on request.
 In order to appeal to the Supreme Court, it is necessary to prove that the decisions of the RSD and the previous courts have been exceptionally unreasonable.

 What about a humanitarian visa for an asylum seeker?

 Russian speakers tend to mix up asylum applications and visa applications for humanitarian reasons.
 On the one hand, this is understandable – saving someone from persecution is very humanitarian.
 However, it is important to note that these are entirely separate tracks for legal status in Israel.
 Seeking asylum for reasons of persecution in the country of origin is not a visa for humanitarian reasons.

 An example of a good reason for receiving status for humanitarian reasons – someone who was in a graduated process after marriage with an Israeli citizen, but the procedure was stopped due to a divorce, domestic violence, or the death of the spouse.
 In such a case, a residence permit for humanitarian reasons may be justified.
 It is also possible to receive status as a mother of a minor Israeli citizen who has no other family.

 Refugees / asylum seekers in Israel are ineligible for humanitarian visas, even (especially) if they have been rejected by the RSD.
 Those who need medical treatment in Israel can apply for an extension of a tourist visa after entering Israel.

-The law firm of Cohen, Decker, Pex, Brosh specializes in Israeli immigration and helping asylum seekers in Israel.
-Contact our law office in Petach Tikvah and Jerusalem if you or a friend wishes to apply for asylum in Israel.
+Our law firm specializes in Israeli immigration and helping asylum seekers in Israel.
+Contact our law office in Tel Aviv and Jerusalem if you or a friend wishes to apply for asylum in Israel.
 We will be happy to provide legal information and assistance regarding refugee applications and appeal against decisions of the Ministry of the Interior.